weaves through coastal sand dune scrub

 Main Threats

 Habitat loss from coastal development is the primary threat.
-Climate change affecting coastal habitats.
+Climate change affects coastal habitats.
 No significant pest or disease issues.
-Protection of coastal margins is important for survival.
+Protection of coastal margins is important.

 Population